yitzu1022/robotic_system/README.md

 ### Purpose

-This package connects to the Kachaka robot API and republishes robot LiDAR data into ROS2.
+This package connects to the Kachaka robot API and republishes robot LiDAR data into ROS 2.

 ### Main Files